 It is also possible to fly to New York City airports (JFK International Airport, LaGuardia Airport) and travel by bus to Caldwell.
 However, travel to Caldwell from New York City requires that students utilize the New York City subway system to the New York Port Authority, and from there utilize the Decamp Bus Line #33 to West Caldwell.
 This can be unfamiliar and confusing to students who have never been to New York before, and care should be taken in planning your arrival from New York City airports.

 Ground transportation options from the Newark International Airport include the following:

 - Taxi or Shuttle Service- The easiest way to travel from the airport to Caldwell is by taxi.
 Taxis are available 24 hours a day, and a handout on taxis and approximate costs can be found HERE.
 Students are responsible for paying for their taxi ride to campus, and the approximate cost ranges from $65 to $80 dollars including the cost of fare and 15% tip.

-- Shuttle service provided by OISS- The two days prior to International Orientation at Caldwell College, OISS utilizes a 15 passenger van to pick up any students arriving at Newark International Airport during the day.
+- Shuttle service provided by OISS- The two days prior to International Orientation at Caldwell University, OISS utilizes a 15 passenger van to pick up any students arriving at Newark International Airport during the day.
 The van generally arrives at the airport between 3:00 and 4:00pm, so students are highly encouraged to arrive at Newark International Airport between 11:00am and 3:30pm so that they can take advantage of this free shuttle to the campus.